w3c/webextensions/proposals/dark_mode_extension_icons.md

 1. Neither "dark" nor "light" color_scheme's are required.
 1. Icon objects missing the color_scheme property will apply to light and dark mode.
 It could also be explicity set using {"color_scheme": ["dark", "light"]}.
-1. If icon_variants are provided, the top level icons key and If the top level icon_variants key is provided, the top level icons key will be ignored.
+1. If the top level `icon_variants` key is provided, the top level `icons` key will be ignored.
-For action icons follows a strict order of precedence: action.icon_variants > action.theme_icons > action.default_icon > icon_variants > icons
+   1. `action` icons follow a strict order of precedence:\
+   action.icon_variants > action.theme_icons > action.default_icon > icon_variants > icons.
-Any programmatically set icons using `action.setIcon` would override the declaratively defined icons mentioned above.
+   1. Any programmatically set icons using `action.setIcon` would override the declaratively defined icons mentioned above.
 1. 16 is a size in `{"16": "icon.png"}` and any number as a size can be used, as per browser specifications.
 The word `"any"` could also be used in place of a number to represent a path to an icon with any supported format.
 The icon size used by the browser will be determined as follows:
-For raster images.
+   1. For raster images.
 The requested size will be used as defined in icon_variants.
 If the requested icon size by the browser is not present in the manifest file, a size higher than the requested icon size will be used if present.
-For vector images.
+   1. For vector images.
 The size lookup will be density independent.
 Example: the browser wants to use an icon with size 16 with a density 1.5.
 For raster images, it will search for an icon with size 24.
 While for vector images it will search for an icon with size 16.

 ## Security and Privacy

 ### Exposed Sensitive Data